Your wings were ready but our hearts were not.

 A memorial service and celebration of life will be conducted at a later date.

-To send flowers to the family or plant a tree in memory of Edna Jeanette (Bodine) Holdren, please visit our floral store.
+To send flowers to Edna's family, please visit our floral store.